EGI-Federation/documentation/content/en/users/getting-started/_index.md

 ## Accessing resources

-Access to resources (services) in EGI FedCloud is based on [OpenID Connect](http://openid.net/connect/) (OIDC), which replaces the legacy authentication and authorization based on
+Access to resources (services) in the EGI infrastructure is based on [OpenID Connect](http://openid.net/connect/) (OIDC), which replaces the legacy authentication and authorization based on
 [X.509 certificates](../check-in/vos/voms).